How to Become a Tutor

 - Prepare for tutoring sessions.

-- Be aware of student progress and the various study skills and learning strategies applicable to the material covered.
+- Be aware of student progress and the various study skills/learning strategies applicable to the material covered.

-- Attend tutor training sessions provided by the Tutor Program.
+- Attend tutor training sessions to fulfill CRLA certification requirements.

 - Detailed responsibilities are more clearly outlined at the time of the interview.

-- Tutoring is a great way to prepare for upper level courses, junior proficiencies, GREs, and other professional exams.
+- Tutoring is a beneficial way to prepare for upper level courses, GREs, and other professional exams.

 - Develop and improve inter- and intrapersonal communication skills.

-- Upon completion of training and 25 hours of tutoring, tutors earn Level I certification from the College Reading and Learning Association.
+- Upon completion of training and 25 hours of tutoring, tutors earn Level I certification from the College Reading and Learning Association and a Level I Engaged Black Bear Digital Badge.

-- Tutors who are hired may elect to earn 1, 2, or 3 academic credits (EDG298, a Field Experience course through the College of Education and Human Development).
+- Tutors who are hired may elect to earn 1, 2, or 3 academic credits (EHD298, a Field Experience course through the College of Education and Human Development).

-- Students must complete an application and schedule of available hours.
+- Students must complete an application and schedule of availability.

 - If you are interested in becoming a tutor, please stop by the office, 104 Dunn Hall.